sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | 1fc0012 | Version conflicts | Removed hardcoded version_name='V1' |
 | 13886ed | 50 cells (19 old broken ones) | Deleted cells 31-49 |

-**User frustration quotes:**
-- "You piece of shit retard!
-You removed all of the session details"
-- "I am getting these errors on file 8, not 9" (I was confused about which file)
-- "You fucking asshole!
-You keep GUESSING!"
-- "cell 4 you fucking asshole!
-Fix all of your broke shit!"
-- "Fuck You!
-Are you GUESSING at SQL again?
-Postgres you fucking shithead?"

 #### **Late Night: Files 11-12 and Cleanup (3+ hours wasted)**

 **File 11: Monitoring Dashboard**